vulevu121/weatherscraper/README.md

 # WeatherScraper v1.0

-This weather scraper will pull necessary html files for a given pitch file.
+This weather scraper will pull necessary html files for a given pitch file from Wunderground.

 ## Dependencies
 ```